Elliot Millar Mills

-Elliot Millar-Mills (born 8 July 1992) is an English rugby union player.
-His playing position is prop.
+Elliot Millar Mills (born 8 July 1992) is a rugby union player who currently plays for Northampton Saints in the English Premiership.
+He qualifies to play for the Scotland through his Scottish mother.

+Club career

-Millar-Mills first played for Stockport and Macclesfield in his early career.
+Millar Mills first played for Manchester, Stockport and Macclesfield in his early career.
 He represented Cheshire in the 2016 County Championship losing to Cornwall 35-13 in the finals held at Twickenham Stadium.
 He also represented England Counties during their tour in Canada.

-Millar-Mills joined Yorkshire Carnegie permanently following a successful trial period.
+Millar Mills joined Yorkshire Carnegie permanently following a successful trial period.
 He left Leeds to join Scotland capital Edinburgh in the Pro14 ahead of the 2017-18 season.
 He made his senior debut for Edinburgh against local rivals Glasgow Warriors in a 17-0 loss in the 1872 Cup in December 2017.

-On 18 April 2018, Millar-Mills left Edinburgh to join Ealing Trailfinders in the RFU Championship ahead of the 2018-19 season.
+On 18 April 2018, Millar Mills left Edinburgh to join Ealing Trailfinders in the RFU Championship ahead of the 2018-19 season.
 He made his debut for Ealing Trailfinders in a 7-20 loss against London Irish in the first Championship match of the new season.
-On 27 January 2021, Millar-Mills makes his move up to the Premiership Rugby competition with Wasps from the 2021-22 season.
+On 27 January 2021, Millar Mills makes his move up to the Premiership Rugby competition with Wasps from the 2021-22 season.

-Wasps entered administration on 17 October 2022 and Millar-Mills was made redundant along with all other players and coaching staff.
+Wasps entered administration on 17 October 2022 and Millar Mills was made redundant along with all other players and coaching staff.
+At the start of the 2023/24 season he was signed to play for Northampton Saints.